jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 Single receiver - multiple receivers subscribe to the same topic and messages are processed only once:
 ![single-receiver](images/single-receiver.png)

-Multiple receivers - multiple receivers subscribe to the same topic, but messages are forwarded to all of them:
+Multiple receivers - multiple receivers subscribe to the same topic, but messages are forwarded to all of them (eg using Kafka):
 ![multiple-receiver](images/multiple-receiver.png)

 Latter model works well for our payment system as a payment can trigger multiple side effects, handled by different services.

 In a nutshell, synchronous communication is simpler but doesn't allow services to be autonomous.
+As dependency graph grows, overall performance suffers.
-Async communication trades simplicity and consistency for scalability and resilience.
+Async communication trades design simplicity and consistency for scalability and failure resilience.
+Better choice for large scale payment systems.

 ## Handling failed payments
 Every payment system needs to address failed payments.
 Here are some of the mechanism we'll use to achieve that:
  * Tracking payment state - whenever a payment fails, we can determine whether to retry/refund based on the payment state.
  * Retry queue - payments which we'll retry are published to a retry queue
  * Dead-letter queue - payments which have terminally failed are pushed to a dead-letter queue, where the failed payment can be debugged and inspected.
+Payments reach here after retry count has exceeded the threshold.
 ![failed-payments](images/failed-payments.png)

 ## Exactly-once delivery